Baanjax

 Nhilwim, Of the Shadow Eicio

-Nhilwim, the midnight continental mote, is the lowest of all motes in Baanjax, closest to the Void below.
-It is known as the darkest corner of Crudilex.
-This region is home to the shadow eicio, whose souls are anchored by bodies born during a Roian Font of the Umbral Ley Line.
-This rare magic is found only in Nhilwim and the Sunless Sea, making the shadow eicio unique and mysterious in the broader world of Crudilex.
+Nhilwim is the lowest of all motes in Baanjax, closest to the Void below.
+This region is home to the shadow eicio, beings whose souls transformed when the Umbral Ley Line erupts showering the region in a storm of shadowy arcane energy, called a roian font.
+This rare magic is found only in Nhilwim and the Sunless Sea below the surface of the world, making the shadow eicio unique and mysterious in the broader world of Crudilex.

-Their home most is shrouded in deep darkness that flows like ink and harbors whispers of creatures who can usually only survive in the heart of the void.
-This extraordinary ecosystem is used by the shadow eicio who can easily navigate it to collect materials and goods found nowhere else.
+The mote is shrouded in deep darkness that flows like ink through the skies surrounding it harboring the whispers of creatures who can usually only survive in the heart of the void.
+This extraordinary ecosystem is used by the shadow eicio who can easily navigate it to collect materials and goods found nowhere else in the world.

 Obar'kal